SaurabhSukant75/whiskey_clustering/README.md

   <li>Fruity</li>
   <li>Floral</li>
 </ul>
-         <p>Here, we can see 12 features are given and we have to make cluster based on these features.For this,we can find another features based on these features which is known as latent feature.
-Here,we can check features are independent of each other or not and after finding varience co-varience matrix ,the off diagonal element of varience co-varience matrix is not zero,which means features are not independent of each other because </p>
+         <p>Here, we can see 12 features are given and we have to make cluster based on these features.Here,I tried to find out a latent features which can well discribed all 12 features.For this,I find varience co-varience matrix for checking features are independent of each other or not and after finding varience co-varience matrix ,the off diagonal element of varience co-varience matrix is not zero,which means features are not independent of each other.for more information click here https://en.wikipedia.org/wiki/Covariance_matrix </p>

          <b> # Two variables are independent of each other :-iff co-relation coefficient is zero</b>